oracle/odpi/doc/src/functions/dpiPool.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **pool** [IN] -- a reference to the pool in which the maximum sessions per shard is to be set.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **value** [IN] -- the value to set.